syke99/waggy/README.md

 ### Basic usage

-Examples of using both WaggyRouters and WaggyHandlers for compiling WASM modules for WAGI can be found in the [examples](https://github.com/syke99/waggy/tree/main/v2/examples) folder, or in test files.
+Examples of using both WaggyRouters and WaggyHandlers for compiling WASM modules for WAGI can be found in the [examples](https://github.com/syke99/waggy/tree/main/v2/examples) folder.

 **!!NOTE!!**